0xcart/artemis/README.md

         Nominal bootload bps: 36222.77
 ```

-Press `F5`.
+To begin debugging press `F5`.
 This will launch the Segger J-Link GDB server.

 TODO